-Have you ever seen Italian people soaking a piece of bread or a biscuit in a cup of wine?
-Probably you noticed this particular habit watching an Italian movie or you experienced it personally as a tourist in Italy.
+Have you ever seen Italians soaking a piece of bread or a biscuit in a glass of wine?
+You might have noticed this unique habit while watching an Italian movie or experienced it firsthand as a tourist in Italy.

 Continue reading this article if you want to know more about this particular all-Italian tradition.